tdesrosi/policy-library-tf-resource-change/README.md

 ## Working with this policy library

 The operation of this library is similar with the CAI library, as the development flow with Make and other tools has proven to be quite efficient and helpful.
-Therefore, here is the relevant documentation required to get this library working for your needs.
+Therefore, you can check the [user guide](docs/user_guide.md) for relevant documentation required to get this library working for your needs.

 ### Initializing a policy library